OPEC leaning towards larger oil cuts as virus hits prices, demand: sources

 “The situation has deteriorated,” said an industry source who has discussed the issue with some producers.
 “There is a lot of concern.”

 Saudi Arabia is already making unilateral curbs of more 500,000 bpd in crude supplies to China for March, two sources with knowledge of the matter said.
-State oil company Saudi Aramco 2222.SE declined to comment.
+State oil company Saudi Aramco (2222.SE) declined to comment.

 The OPEC+ panel that recommended the 600,000 bpd cut, called the Joint Technical Committee, is scheduled to convene again on March 3, two sources said, to revise the recommendation in the light of more recent oil market data.